anas-01/thecatapi/README.md

 ![catapi 2](https://user-images.githubusercontent.com/71329612/173403547-23e03650-b42a-4f56-81df-fc104a158dac.png)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App]
+How to Run

-In the project directory, you can run:
+In the project directory:
 ### `npm start`

 ### Open localhost:3000